rgdSolutions/trivia-quiz-app/README.md

 Docker is used to containerize the MongoDB databse, the server process and the client process.
 I am not a Docker expert, but I am experienced enough that I used the documentation and some targetted Google searches to help myself craft the *.yml files.

 #### Generative AI Usage
 Because I use [Cursor](https://www.cursor.com/en) as my go-to IDE, there is always some level of generative AI assistance in the background to populate repetetive code like database schemas, api endpoints, redux RTK Query api endpoints, and Vitest test cases.
+I also used chatGPT to help me troubleshoot my docker files.
 I tested and validated any and all comitted AI suggestions.
-Outside of the Cursor IDE, no other generative AI tools were used.
+Outside of the Cursor IDE and chatGPT for the docker files, no other generative AI tools were used.

 ## Further Development
 To further development of this app, you need to clone this repository locally and have the following dependencies installed on your system: